Colgate-Palmolive Company (CL) Shares Soar Above 1-Year High

 CL’s Market Performance

-The stock of Colgate-Palmolive Company (CL) has seen a 3.61% increase in the past week, with a 7.23% rise in the past month, and a 10.72% gain in the past quarter.
-The volatility ratio for the week is 1.88%, and the volatility levels for the past 30 days are at 1.36% for CL.
-The simple moving average for the past 20 days is 5.78% for CL’s stock, with a 6.42% simple moving average for the past 200 days.
+The stock of Colgate-Palmolive Company (CL) has seen a 0.07% increase in the past week, with a 6.70% rise in the past month, and a 9.34% gain in the past quarter.
+The volatility ratio for the week is 1.19%, and the volatility levels for the past 30 days are at 1.35% for CL.
+The simple moving average for the last 20 days is 3.96% for CL stock, with a simple moving average of 6.37% for the last 200 days.

 Analysts’ Opinion of CL